Astig-1982/Milestone-coffee/README.md

 I have used neutral colors for most of the project as I wanted to keep a proffessional appeareance.

-   Primary: "A Shade Of Light Gray" rgba(191, 182, 166,.9) I chose this as a primary color in order to match with the hero image and give uniformity to the website.
+   Primary: **A Shade Of Light Gray** rgba(191, 182, 166,.9) I chose this as a primary color in order to match with the hero image and give uniformity to the website.
 I used the specific hero image to highlight the type of clientele expected to navigate the website.
 Mostly will be offices, hence displaying a simple and suggestive image.

-  • Secondary: "Light Brown" rgb(214, 167, 87) I chose this color as it resembles the cream that a quality coffee comes with.
+  • Secondary: **Light Brown** rgb(214, 167, 87) I chose this color as it resembles the cream that a quality coffee comes with.
 It also matches the coffee cream from the hero image and provides a stark contrast with the primary color.

-  • Default body color: "White" #ffffff I chose to use white as I wanted to keep a simple and clear appearence for the website.
+  • Default body color: **White** #ffffff I chose to use white as I wanted to keep a simple and clear appearence for the website.
 This will make the user more focused on the products and services the company is providing.

 ### Background: